eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/type-relationships-in-epsilon.md

 }
 ```

-Coming from a language like Java, one would expect `charlie.getRole()` to be dispatched to the `Employee.getRole()` user-defined method as `Employee` is a closer super-type of `Manager` than `Person`.
-However, according to the dispatch algorithm described above, since there is no version of `getRole()` that applies specifically to managers, the EOL interpreter will choose the first operation if finds with matching `kind-of` types.
-To make the program behave as expected, one would need to swap the order of the two operations as shown below.
+Coming from a language like Java, one would expect `charlie.getRole()` to be dispatched to `Employee.getRole()` as `Employee` is a *closer* super-type of `Manager` than `Person`.
+However, according to the dispatch algorithm described above, since there is no version of `getRole()` that applies specifically to managers, the EOL interpreter will choose the first operation with matching `kind-of` types that it finds to dispatch the call.
+For `Employee.getRole()` to be called in this case, we would need to swap the order of the two operations as shown below.

 ```
 var charlie = Manager.all.first();